Mapúa Malayan Colleges Laguna: Activities

-The institution emphasizes the holistic development of students by offering a diverse range of activities and events tailored to various college departments, student organizations, undergraduate programs, and senior high school levels.
+The institution provides a diverse array of activities and events that cater to various college departments, student organizations, undergraduate programs, and senior high school levels.
 These initiatives aim to showcase students’ talents and skills in areas such as arts, sports, music, and other fields.

-Notable annual events include the MMCL Wizards Tournament, a sports festival where college students represent their respective departments in various competitions.
-For high school students, the MMCL Cup is an interschool competition that provides a platform to test and showcase their knowledge, technological expertise, and artistic abilities between several other participating institutions.
+Notable annual events include the Mapúa MCL Wizards Tournament, a sports festival where college students represent their respective departments in various competitions.
+For high school students, the Mapúa MCL Cup is an interschool competition that provides a platform to test and showcase their knowledge, technological expertise, and artistic abilities among several other participating institutions.
 Other highly anticipated events include College Weeks and the institution’s Foundation Week, which celebrate community spirit and student achievements.

 Student government and media

-The Mapúa MCL Supreme Student Council serves as the representative body of the school's undergraduate leaders, playing a key role in organizing and overseeing school events and activities.
-The officials are appointed with a partial meritocratic process, rather than through complete democratic elections due to the uneven amount of voters across various disciplines.
+The Mapúa MCL Supreme Student Council (SSC) serves as the representative body of the school's undergraduate leaders, playing a key role in organizing and overseeing school events and activities.
+The officials are appointed with partial meritocratic process, rather than through full democratic elections due to the uneven number of voters across various disciplines.

-KAMALAYAN is the official student multimedia journalism platform and editorial guild of MMCL.
+For the official student multimedia journalism, KAMALAYAN is the platform and editorial guild of Mapúa MCL.
 It serves as the institution's primary outlet for student newsletters and magazines, releasing termly newsletters and year-in-review publications.